New 2024 Weigh Off Location - Louis Doe Home Center

 Harvest Time

-• Cut your fruit from the vine no earlier than the day before it is to be weighed and bring it to the Volunteer Growers Weigh-off on Saturday, Sept 30th at Louis Doe Home Center, 92 Mills Rd, Newcastle, ME 04553.
-The official GPC Weigh-off (for professional growers) on is Sunday, October 1.
+Cut your fruit from the vine no earlier than the day before it is to be weighed and bring it to the Volunteer Growers Weigh-off On Weigh-off Weekend Saturday at Louis Doe Home Center, 92 Mills Rd, Newcastle, ME 04553.
+The official GPC Weigh-off (for professional growers) on Weigh-off Weekend Sunday.

 For more detailed information, visit BigPumpkins.com and MainePumpkins.com and review the articles in the “How-To-Grow” Section.